 There are several avenues for financial aid for musicians during the pandemic.
 Below is an incomplete list of financial aid for Canadian musicians.
 Continue reading Financial Supports for Canadian Musicians during Covid-19

 STEM stands for Science, technology, engineering, and mathematics.
 This is an academic discipline focusing on science, technology, engineering, and mathematics.
 November 8th is STEM day which brings awareness to the industry that brings revolution to our world.
-Continue reading S.T.E.M.
-Themed Parody Songs
+Continue reading STEM Parody Songs